New Zealand Student’s Guide to Getting Into Australian Medical Schools

 In Australia, on the other hand, many medical schools have adopted a four-year graduate-entry programme, created by Flinders University.

-This programme allows you to complete an undergraduate degree in pretty much any subject you are passionate about and then apply for a four year medical school programme based on your undergraduate GPA, GAMSAT and interview.
+This programme allows you to complete an undergraduate degree in pretty much any subject you are passionate about, and then apply for a four year medical school programme based on your undergraduate GPA, GAMSAT and interview.

-The creates a more diverse medical cohort of students.
+This creates a more diverse medical cohort of students.
 Your colleagues' undergraduate backgrounds can range from law to communications to chemistry and they'll all have unique life experiences that they can call upon to become better doctors by relating to their patients in creative ways.

 Before you get too excited, remember that you'll still need to sit the GAMSAT regardless of what you study in order to be eligible for medical school in Australia.

 Unlike the UCAT, the GAMSAT tests you on your academic knowledge including Uni Year 1 biology and chemistry as well as high-school-level physics so if you study a subject such as communications, you'll also need to take the subject requirements above.

 Check out a brief GAMSAT guide below.
 Keep in mind that these are the absolute minimum scores you need to apply.
 You need to score in the high 60s to actually be competitive.